-In a SharePoint architect/administrator’s life, Its quite a common task to takeover existing SharePoint environments at the time of Job/Role switch.
-From my experience, Here is the check list to help easing up documentation for SharePoint:
+In a SharePoint architect/administrator’s life, It’s quite a common task to takeover existing SharePoint environments during Job/Role switch.
+From my experience, Here is the checklist to help ease up documentation for SharePoint:

 - Farm(s) Topology – List of servers and roles, physical and logical architecture diagrams for production, Staging, and Development Environment (if applicable)

 - List of Service Accounts (Setup account, Farm account, search crawler account, etc) and passwords.
 Active Directory setup, DNS entries for SharePoint

 - Maintenance windows schedule – Patching, patch Level?
 OS versions?

 - Incoming/Outgoing E-mail configurations.
 SMTP configuration details

 - IIS Level customizations (compression, URL rewrite, redirects, etc.)

 - Backup, Disaster recovery in place.
 Tools used (SCDPM, Comvault, etc).
 Backup frequency.

 - Database server details.
 SQL Alias?
 Redundancy – Clustering in place?
 Mirroring?
 Always-ON?